Jeyanthi-M/1-bit-Magnitude-Comparator/README.md

 ## Circuit&nbsp;for&nbsp;testing
-The Final Schematic of 1-bit magnitude comparator has been implemented using the above craeted symbol by provide A and B input Vpulse with 1.8V , Vdc supply and Gnd.
+The Final Schematic of 1-bit magnitude comparator has been implemented using the above craeted symbol by providing A and B input Vpulse with 1.8V , Vdc supply and Gnd.
 <p align="center">
   <img
     src="https://user-images.githubusercontent.com/100518323/156026435-d4cbe864-0e45-40b2-b0ef-21831c8e7918.PNG"